Tyler Stephenson Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA across all league pitching staffs (3.71).
+- The Mariners' 3.74 team ERA ranks second among all league pitching staffs.

-- Mariners pitchers combine to allow 150 home runs (1.1 per game), the sixth-fewest in baseball.
+- The Mariners surrender the fifth-fewest home runs in baseball (153 total, 1.1 per game).

-- In his last appearance on Wednesday, the righty tossed six innings against the Oakland Athletics, allowing three earned runs while surrendering seven hits.
+- In his last outing on Friday against the New York Mets, the right-hander tossed 6 2/3 innings, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.